tagspaces/documentation/docs/tutorials/s3-bucket-locations.md

 ]
 ```

-> You can remove the _PUT_ and _DELETE_ lines, if you want to disable the writing and deleting operation from TagSpaces Enterprise.
+> You can remove the _PUT_ and _DELETE_ lines, if you want to disable the writing and deleting operation from TagSpaces Custom.

 > It is recommended to put in the _AllowedOrigin_ line, the domain from which you will access this bucket.
 E.g.: https://example.com